kelseaconrad19/AI-Writing-Dashboard/README.md

 # AI-Writing-Dashboard

-Welcome to the **AI Writing Dashboard**, a creative writing tool designed to inspire and assist writers by integrating AI-powered features like idea generation and text expansion.
-This project combines a clean, user-friendly interface with dynamic backend functionality to enhance the writing experience.
+The **AI Writing Dashboard** is a creative writing tool in development, designed to inspire and assist writers with AI-powered features like idea generation and text expansion.
+This project aims to combine a clean, user-friendly interface with dynamic backend functionality to enhance the writing experience.

 ---

 ## **Project Overview**

-The AI Writing Dashboard is a full-stack application designed for writers and creatives who want to explore new ideas, overcome writer's block, and streamline their writing process.
-Users can draft text, receive AI-generated suggestions, and manage their drafts within an intuitive interface.
+This project is in the early stages of development.
+The AI Writing Dashboard will allow users to draft text, receive AI-generated suggestions, and manage their writing projects within an intuitive and responsive interface.
+The focus is currently on setting up the foundational components and planning future features.

 ---

-## **Features**
+## **Planned Features**

 - **Rich Text Editor**: Draft, format, and edit content with ease.
 - **AI-Powered Writing Suggestions**: Leverages OpenAI's GPT API to provide idea prompts and text expansions.
-- **Draft Management**: Save and retrieve drafts for ongoing projects. *(Planned)*
+- **Draft Management**: Save and retrieve drafts for ongoing projects.
 - **Responsive Design**: Optimized for desktop and mobile use.

 ---

-## **Technologies Used**
+## **Technologies**

 ### **Frontend**
 - React.js